-In this section, we present additional results and analyses to complement the ablation study reported in the main paper.
-We first provide a more detailed discussion of the primary ablation results, followed by further experiments investigating two specific design choices: (i) the number of universe points used in our model and (ii) different variants of the cycle consistency loss.
+In this section, we present additional results and analysis to complement the ablation study.
+We first provide a more detailed discussion of the primary ablation, followed by further experiments investigating two specific design choices: (i) the number of universe points used in our model and (ii) different variants of the cycle consistency loss.